nickserv/danamccurdy.com/_posts/2017-01-03-your-filename.md

 ---
 Gratitude
 is how we acknowledge
-that we are here by chance
-as well as by choice,
+the serendipity
+of our being here,
 and that we continue,
 moment by moment,
 to recognize this gift,
 this daily miracle,
+this opportunity
-this opportunity to share
+to share what we are
-what we’ve been given.
+and what we’ve been given.